ianwhitedeveloper/node-express-socket.io-weather-app/README.md

 # What this is
-This is a very simple weather app built with node.js, express.js, socket.io and mongoose (Mongodb) You can find it running on heroku at http://the-weather-app.herokuapp.com/
+This is a very simple weather app built with node.js, express.js, socket.io and mongoose (Mongodb) You can find it running on [heroku](http://the-weather-app.herokuapp.com/)

 ## How to use
 If you'd like to play around with this project, feel free to clone it!
 Also, if you intend to use Vagrant, simply type ```vagrant up``` into your terminal and wait for the files to download.
 Next, type ```vagrant ssh```, ```cd /vagrant``` and finally ```npm start```.
 Mongodb will automatically start up for and you may then visit ```http://localhost:5000``` to play with the app!